influxdata/docs-v2/content/v2.0/reference/flux/functions/built-in/transformations/type-conversions/toint.md

 ---
 title: toInt() function
-description: The toInt() function converts a value to an integer.
+description: The toInt() function converts all values in the "_value" column to integers.
 aliases:
   - /v2.0/reference/flux/functions/transformations/type-conversions/toint
 menu: